protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 [Docusaurus](https://docusaurus.io/) toolset for Protobuf contract documentation.
 Provides a set of components and MDX doc file generators for Docusaurus sites.

-See [`example`](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/example) for a sample site.
+See the [`landing page`](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/website) for a sample site.

 See the project [features section](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master#features) for an overview of features and visuals.